Azure/autorest.typescript/packages/typespec-test/test/openai_generic/generated/typespec-ts/README.md

 ## Key concepts

-### OpenAiClient
+### OpenAIClient

-`OpenAiClient` is the primary interface for developers using the OpenAi client library.
-Explore the methods on this client object to understand the different features of the OpenAi service that you can access.
+`OpenAIClient` is the primary interface for developers using the OpenAI client library.
+Explore the methods on this client object to understand the different features of the OpenAI service that you can access.